 Prior to joining Fried Frank, Ms. Dean served as an Assistant United States Attorney (AUSA) for the Eastern District of New York (EDNY) from 2010-2017 where she investigated, prosecuted and tried some of the EDNY’s most important and high-profile cases across a wide spectrum of practice areas, including money laundering, securities fraud, trade sanctions, and cybercrime.
 Notably, she secured convictions in seven jury trials and successfully argued numerous cases for the United States Court of Appeals for the Second CircuitClose

 Chris Hetner is a Senior Executive, Board Director, and leader in Cybersecurity recognized for raising cyber risk to the Corporate Board level in order to protect industries, infrastructures, and economies.
 He creates operational resilience by aligning robust Cybersecurity strategies with business objectives.
 Mr. Hetner’s professional judgment combined with a public company perspective and SEC regulatory and investor oversight experience has led to his success in corporate and government roles.
-Currently, he is an Expert Advisor to the Institute for Defense Analyses (US Dept. of the Treasury), the Special Advisor for Cyber Risk for the NACD, and a National Board Member of the Society of Hispanic Professional Engineers.
+Currently, he is a Co-Chair of Cybersecurity and Privacy for the Nasdaq Center for Board Excellence Insights Council.
+He was previously an Expert Advisor to the Institute for Defense Analyses (US Dept. of the Treasury), the Special Advisor for Cyber Risk for the NACD, and a National Board Member of the Society of Hispanic Professional Engineers.
 Identifying potential risks and initiating solutions that can be replicated across industries is a hallmark of his career.